mvysny/vok-orm/README.md

 enhancements, no lazy loading, no `DetachedExceptions`, no change tracking behind the scenes - everything happens explicitly.
 No compiler plugin is needed - `vok-orm` uses Kotlin language features to add a standard set of finders to your entities.
-You can add any business logic methods as you like; the database transaction is easy to launch simply by calling the global `db {}` function.
+You can add any number of business logic methods as you like to your entities; the database transaction is easy to launch simply by calling the global `db {}` function.

-No dependency injection framework is required.
+No dependency injection framework is required - the library works in all sorts of environments.

 ## Usage